DokusCore/Server-Prebuild/Server/_Data/resources/[ Core ]/[ DokusCore ]/DokusCore--Spawner/README.md

 ---
 # Installation
 Simply extract the `DokusCore--Spawner` into your `resources` folder, <br>
 and start it via `ensure DokusCore--Spawner`.
-Then go to the Config.lua <br>
+Then go to the Modules.lua <br>
 file of `DokusCore` itself and at `_Modules = { Spawner }` set it to `true`.
 If left to `false` the core will create its own character on ID 1 and not the multi characters plugin